Garden design Bristol, Somerset & London

-Survey: Measuring the space, marking out boundaries and any structures and planting that will remain in place.
-I will usually do this in person for smaller gardens; however where the garden is large or has complex level changes, a Chartered Land Surveyor may need to be appointed.
+Survey: Measuring the space, marking out boundaries, utilities, hard landscaping and any structures and planting that will remain in place.
+Undertaken in person for smaller gardens; however where the garden is large or has complex level changes, a Chartered Land Surveyor may need to be appointed.

-Detailed Outline Plan: Designs for the new space, including (as appropriate) planting beds, position and size of trees and shrubs, paths, patios, terraces, water features and ponds, vertical structures, services and practical facilities.
+Outline Plan: Designs for the new space, including (as appropriate) planting beds, position and size of trees and shrubs, paths, patios, terraces, water features and ponds, vertical structures, services and practical facilities.
 Additional drawings may include perspective impressions and sections / elevations.
 This is an iterative process from initial pencil sketches to final masterplan.

 Planting Plan(s): Planting Plans show the exact positioning of every plant to be included in the new scheme, at their average projected size three years from planting, and are supported by details of purchase sizes and quantities.

-The final plans, scoping and specifications are then made available for your chosen plant nursery and/or landscape construction team, who will use them as a basis to submit their Tenders for the building and planting of your new garden.
+The final plans, scoping and specifications are then made available for your chosen plant nursery and/or landscape construction team.